oracle-quickstart/oci-weblogic-migration/README.md

 Logs and Error Handling
 ---------------
 Detailed execution logs are available under `$toolHome/logs`.
 The main log for this script is `migration_script.log`.
+Log is always appended to, so all previous execution attempts will remain in the log.
 To get the log for only the most recent script execution, either move the existing log to another location or delete it before re-running the script.

 If any step fails: